gamblevore/speedie/README.md

     * Cross-platform code, even with GUI
 * Not controlled by big-tech.

-Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate professionalism".
+Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate behaviour".

 If you'd like to financially support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).